 My friend and I embarked on a journey to refurbish a 1995 Regal speed boat, purchased for around 2 thousand dollars.
 Upon discovering a crack in the exhaust manifold and subsequent rust inside, we disassembled the engine, installed a new part, and retuned the engine.
 Despite initial stalling issues due to our tuning, professional retuning made it fully operational.
 This project provided insights into engine mechanics, tuning, and failure analysis.

-I will be presenting on the topic of privacy-preserving deep learning, specifically focusing on the paper 'Privacy-Preserving Deep Learning' by Shokri et al. This research explores how distributed learning techniques enable machine learning models to be trained without exchanging raw data between participants, thereby enhancing privacy within deep learning systems.
+Deep Learning' by Reza Shorki and Vitaly Shmatikov.
+This research explored how distributed learning techniques enable machine learning models to be trained without exchanging raw data between participants, thereby enhancing privacy within deep learning systems.

-This presentation will be held on:
+This presentation was held on:

 - October 8, 2024 (Tuesday): Privacy-preserving deep learning

-Read the full paper here.
+Read the full paper here | Download Presentation

-The presentation will be held on:
+The presentation was held on:

 - November 19, 2024 (Tuesday): Machine learning with membership privacy using adversarial regularization

-Read the full paper here.
+Read the full paper here | Download Presentation